 Some doctors class priapism in men as a type of persistent genital arousal disorder.
 Priapism is a persistent and unrelenting penile erection without sexual desire.

-The condition was formerly known as Persistent Sexual Arousal Syndrome (PSAS), but the name was changed to PGAD as PSAS suggests active sexual desire.
+The condition was formerly known as Persistent Sexual Arousal Syndrome (PSAS), but the

 Sexual stimulation, masturbation, anxiety, and stress can trigger PGAD.
 Some people find that going to the toilet results in such severe arousal as to be painful.